Health and social care placements

 If you attend your placement while you have symptoms of covid-19 you will put service users/ clients/ patients and staff at risk of covid-19 infection.
 Please read the requirements for safe practice and avoiding harm to service users/ clients/ patients in the professional codes of conduct and ethics for your future profession:

 - Health and Care Professions Council (link to external website)

 - Nursing and Midwifery Council (link to external website)

 - Royal College of Physicians, Faculty of Physician Associates (link to external website)

 - Social Work England (link to external website)

 Covid-19 Immunisation - Important advice for all students in relation to placement learning

-A significant number of our placement providers expect their staff to be fully vaccinated against Covid-19 and these placements are now requiring all students who attend placement in their organisation also to be fully vaccinated.
-This includes some sectors for which full vaccination will become a legal requirement from October 2021.
+A significant number of our placement providers already expect their staff to be fully vaccinated against Covid-19 and these placements are now requiring all students who attend placement in their organisation also to be fully vaccinated.
 Any delays in ensuring that you are fully vaccinated could prevent you from commencing a placement.

 Students are advised that they must follow their placement provider's policies and guidelines at all times while on placement in relation to Covid processes and reporting.